Utage-Patrol/2x-RTM/README.md

 ![Imgur](http://i.imgur.com/j7ATViE.jpeg)

 # How does this work?
+In order to create custom-sized characters in Arma 3, you need to resize both your mesh, and the RTM files.
 There are nearly 5,700 RTM files contained in around 700 folders for the arma 3 man.
 As such, scaling them manually simply isn't feasible if you want to make special units of varying heights.
 This handy little python script will process all RTMs in the debinarized_rtms folder (including subfolders), scale them to the specified size, then move them to the output folder, keeping the folder structure if there was any.

 # How do I use this?
 1. Place debinarized RTMs in the "debinarized_rtms" folder (folder structure will be kept, so you can also place entire folders here, e.g. anims_f)